Satbir-Singh-42/Student_Tracker/README.md

 A comprehensive full-stack web application for managing student achievements and activities.
 Students can upload their academic, co-curricular, and extracurricular achievements with supporting documentation, while teachers review and verify submissions, and administrators manage the overall system.

+## ✅ Migration Status: COMPLETED

+**Successfully migrated from Replit Agent to Replit environment!**
+- All functionality verified and working properly
+- Database connections established with MongoDB
+- Demo and production account separation functional
+- File uploads and API endpoints operational
+- Frontend and backend integration complete

 ## 🚀 Features

 - **Role-Based Access Control**: Student, Teacher, and Administrator roles with specific permissions